azmainadel/azmainadel.github.io/_posts/2016-02-09-what-is-version-control.md

 ---
-title: What is version control?
+title: (THIS IS A TEMPLATE) What is version control?
 tags: [Version Control]
 style: fill
 color: secondary